 We must also ensure that no child is bullied because of who they are and that our LGBTQ elders have access to the support they need as they age.
 Finally, we need to provide healthcare services in a culturally appropriate way for our transgender citizens and ensure that “conversion therapy” has no place in our state.

 I draw strength from the pride my daughter feels in me as her State Senator.
 Working together we will build a Washington where our daughters have more opportunities.
 We took an important step forward this year when we passed one of the most progressive family and medical leave laws in the country.
 It's not nearly over.
 I'm fighting every day for equal pay for equal work.
 And I will never accept any infringement on a woman's right to choose the medical care she needs.
-That's why I supported legislation (SB 5554) that requires private insurers to give women the right to access a 12 month prescription for contraceptives.
+That's why I supported legislation that requires private insurers to give women the right to access a 12 month prescription for contraceptives.

 I'm proud of my work to improve the care that pregnant women and their children receive in our healthcare facilities.
-I sponsored bipartisan legislation (SB 5835) that requires hospitals to allow mothers to have their babies on their chest immediately after birth and keep their new baby in the room with them.
+I sponsored bipartisan legislation that requires hospitals to allow mothers to have their babies on their chest immediately after birth and keep their new baby in the room with them.
 It also requires the Department of Labor and Industries to provide education to employers on their responsibilities to pregnant women.
 It requires the Attorney General to investigate any complaints if these responsibilities aren't met.
 This bill was signed into law by Governor Inslee on May 16, 2017.

 Too much of our tax burden rests on those least able to afford it.
 We know that we have the most regressive tax structure in the country.
 We need to stop relying on taxes that put a larger burden on low income and working families and fight to ensure the wealthiest among us pay their fair share to fund the services we all depend on.

-That's why I voted against the Legislature's property tax increases this year.
+That's why I voted against the Legislature's property tax increases in 2017.
 We must introduce progressive taxation in order to fund our social, educational, health and public safety needs.
 I support a capital gains tax and a progressive Real Estate Excise Tax (REET) to hold those at the top accountable for paying their fair share.
 In addition, I support sunsetting corporate tax breaks that serve to only line the pockets of large, multi-national corporations rather than investing those dollars in our community.
 I also support an equitable carbon revenue policy and the creation of a public infrastructure investment bank.

 Equitable transportation is a priority for me.
 I sought out a place on the Senate’s Transportation Committee as soon as I got to Olympia.
 New transportation investments must directly address the historic segregation and unequal opportunities caused by our past transportation and development policies.
 Our region is growing and lower income people are being pushed further out of central Seattle.
 It is critical that we have a transportation system that serves all communities in our region - regardless of income level.
 I have fought for transportation equity in the 37th district and will continue to do this work as your State Senator.